DrKrar/GeoEfficiency.jl/README.md

 For example	`c:\users\yourusername\GeoEfficiency\results\`.

 The function `batch()` can be called withs or without arrangement.
-The without argument version relay on previously prepared Comma Saved  Values  files, that can be easily edit by Microsoft Excel, located in the `GeoEfficiency` folder.
+The without argument version relay on previously prepared Comma Saved  Values [CSV] files, that can be easily edit by Microsoft Excel, located in the `GeoEfficiency` folder.

 Those Comma Saved  Values [CSV] files are:-